Fredmjr/BookApp/README.md

 BookApp is a book website.
 Both server-side and client code connected.
 The app is able to;

 - Create, Read, Update and Delete books.
-- Read, Update and Delete users.
+- Create, Read, Update and Delete users.

 Connected services to BookApp include;